Xudong-Huang/may_actor/README.md

 - The actor can be cloned to get a new handle, this is just like how `Arc<T>` works, if all the actor handle got dropped, the associated coroutine will automatically exit.

 ## Notice
+* the actor will catch the panic when processing a message panics, so there is no supervisor and restart policy right now, the actor will terminate if all handles are dropped by user
+* Don't call thread block APIs in passed in closures, call [May][may] version APIs instead.

-This simple library doesn't support spawn actors across processes
+* This simple library doesn't support spawn actors across processes

 ## License